vedph/cadmus-doc/migration/graph/mappings.md

           }
         }
       ],
-      "description": "Petrarch was born in 1304 at Arezzo from ser Petracco and Eletta Cangiani.", "relatedEntities": [
+      "description": "Petrarch was born in 1304 at Arezzo from ser Petracco and Eletta Canigiani.", "relatedEntities": [
         {
           "relation": "mother",
           "id": {
             "target": {
-              "gid": "x:guys/eletta_cangiani"
+              "gid": "x:guys/eletta_canigiani"
             }
           }
         },